 Style location data using a single symbol.
 This theme shows each location on the map using the same symbol.

 Heat maps use the points in the layer to calculate and display the relative density of points on the map as smoothly varying sets of colors ranging from cool (low density of points) to hot (many points).
-It's best to avoid heat maps if you have only a few point features; instead, map the actual points.
+It's best to avoid heat maps if you have only a few locations; instead, map the actual points.

 If you style a point layer using fields grouped by category—such as store type, for example—the clusters will display a pie chart showing the ratio of categories within that cluster.
 As you zoom in, the cluster is divided into smaller groups, and the pie chart changes to reflect the information in the new cluster.
 The value placed in the Color field well must be a string or unique value.

-Note:On layers styled using the Clustering map theme, pop-ups and selection tools are not available.
+Note:For layers styled using the Clustering map theme, pop-ups and selection tools are not available.

 This map theme uses graduated symbol sizes to represent your numerical data or ranked categories, allowing you to visually compare quantities and identify trends.
 In these proportional symbol maps, larger symbols represent larger numbers.
 Adjust the size of the symbols to clarify the story you're telling.
-For example, you could use graduated symbols to show store revenue.
+For example, you can use graduated symbols to show store revenue.
 Add a numerical field value to the map visualization's Size field well to enable this theme.